 Barry Lamar Bonds was born July 24, 1964, in Riverside, California.
-He made history when broke Hank Aaron's all-time Major League baseball record of 755 on August 7th, 2007.
+He made history when broke Hank Aaron's all-time Major League baseball record of 755 home runs on August 7, 2007.
 But his place in baseball history has been overshadowed by allegations regarding the use of performance-enhancing drugs.

-Bonds is the son of former Giant and longtime Major League outfielder Bobby Bonds, distant cousin of baseball great Reggie Jackson, and godson of the legendary Willie Mays.
+Bonds is the son of former Major League outfielder Bobby Bonds, a distant cousin of baseball great Reggie Jackson, and the godson of the legendary Willie Mays.
 Bonds graduated from Arizona State and began his Major League career with the Pittsburgh Pirates in 1986.
 He joined the San Francisco Giants in 1993.

 A finicky hitter, Bonds set a Major League record for walks with 177.
 But he was just as attentive as he was patient, hitting 23 homers on the first or second pitch.
 He led all players in slugging percentage (.863) and runs scored (146).
 Among National Leaguers, he finished fourth in RBI and seventh in batting average (.328).
 Utilizing a short, yet powerful stroke, Barry hit his 500th career home run early in the 2001 season.

 Bonds began the 2002 season with 567 home runs and 484 stolen bases.
 As history's only player with at least 400 career home runs and 400 stolen bases, Bonds needed just 16 of the latter to carve out his very own 500-500 niche.